ROCm/AMDMIGraphX/README.md

 ```
 pip3 install https://github.com/RadeonOpenCompute/rbuild/archive/master.tar.gz
 ```
-and pip3 can be installed as `sudo apt update && sudo apt install -y python3-pip` we also need to install [rocm-cmake](https://github.com/RadeonOpenCompute/rocm-cmake) as `sudo apt install -y rocm-cmake`.
+and pip3 can be installed as `sudo apt update && sudo apt install -y python3-pip`.
+We also need to install [rocm-cmake](https://github.com/RadeonOpenCompute/rocm-cmake) as `sudo apt install -y rocm-cmake`.

 Then MIGraphX can be built as: